-If you need Carpentry and Joinery NVQ courses at Level 2 or Level 3, there are a number of routes you can take, depending on your experience.
-You can count on SuperSkills to give you Free, Impartial advice at all times.
-Don’t forget, you are welcome to call us on 01845 527 445 to find out more at any time!
+If you need Carpentry NVQ courses at Level 2 or Level 3, there are a number of routes you can take, depending on your experience.
+SuperSkills will give you Free, Impartial advice at all times.
+You are welcome to call us on 01845 527 445 to find out more at any time!

 A most important point to start with – NVQ’s (the letters stand for National Vocational Qualification) involve your work being assessed in the workplace.
 You cannot get your NVQ by just attending a training programme and you cannot just start getting assessed in a workplace until you have built up some experience.
 See why knowing that is important.

 What are National Vocational Qualifications?

 National Vocational Qualifications mean the individual has met the National Occupational Standards for whichever job is involved.